-Hart in Hampshire has been crowned the most desirable place to live in the UK for the third year in a row.
+The most desirable place to live in the UK

 The annual Halifax quality of life survey looks at a wide range of factors such as health and life expectancy, crime rates, weather, employment and the performance of local schools.